audricganser/terraform-neptune-gremlin/README.md

 2. `vars.tf` contains variables that are needed for your Neptune instance.
 Fill in these variables with the values associated with your AWS account.

-3. Run `$terraform plan`, to make sure all resources are created correctly
+3. Run `$ terraform plan`, to make sure all resources are created correctly

-4. Run `$terraform apply`
+4. Run `$ terraform apply`

 ## Gremlin
 1. Go to the AWS console -> EC2 -> Running instances.